DavidLievrouw/ValueObjects/readme.nuget.md

 ValueObjects is a .NET Source Generator and analyzer.
 It turns your primitives (ints, decimals etc.) into [value objects](https://en.wikipedia.org/wiki/Value_object) that represent domain concepts (`CustomerId`, `AccountBalance`, etc.).

+All generated code is compatible with C# 11.0 or higher and .NET 8.0 or higher.

 ## Installation and usage

 Add the [Dalion.ValueObjects](https://www.nuget.org/packages/Dalion.ValueObjects/) NuGet package to your project.